yacheckalin/simple-react-app/README.md

 #### Motivation

 This is a demo SPA.
 It was created to share ideas around using

-- using Context API as a state management
+- Context API as a state management
-- using React hooks
+- React hooks

 in authontification and state management with one source of truth

-### Functionality
+#### Functionality

 - login form
 - logout